WrightGroupSRI/HelloWorldPlugin/README.md

 - Then build using: `make -C build`

 ### Save the changes to a new image
 You can exit the container using the ``exit`` command from the terminal.
+The following commands are run on your host.

-You can find the container name / ID using:
+You can find the container name / ID from the command line using:
 ``docker ps --all``

 There should be a container with the image name "labonny/vurtigo-sdk:v320" listed, whose status should show it was exited a few seconds ago.